 Past President & Life Member, current (2022) Committee Member Great Dividing Trail Association

 Member, Community Reference Committee, Reconciliation Action Plan, Hepburn Shire.
 2017-21; reappointed for four year term in August 2022.

 ‘Men learning through life’ (Book, 2014.
 NIACE), with Dr Annette Foley & Dr Rob Mark, UK: out of print but some new & used copies still available on line.

 The Men’s Shed Movement: The Company of Men, Book.
 Common Ground Publishing, USA http://www.agingandsociety.com , 433 page book, Published August 2015.
 Available in hard copy 2022 for US$50, pdf copy US$20.
 Order the book online via:https://cgscholar.com/bookstore/works/the-mens-shed-movement .
 Copies available within Australia from Barry Golding: AUD$55 soft cover, add $10 for postage.

-A new book, ‘Shoulder to Shoulder: Broadening the Men’s Shed Movement‘ is now complete, see link provided below, published in October 2021 in the US by Common Ground Publishing.
+A new book, ‘Shoulder to Shoulder: Broadening the Men’s Shed Movement‘ is now available, published in October 2021 in the US by Common Ground Publishing.

 During the on and off COVID shutdowns between 2020 and 2022 I have continued researching, writing and blogging, particularly about the interactions between the environment, squatters and First Nations people, mainly in southern Dja Dja Wurrung country (central Victoria), focussed on the first five years of invasion and contact, 1836-41.